Shopware review

 The main highlight of the free community version is flexibility - it's perfect for newbie businessmen with the technical background.
 In the right hands, the platform can be perfectly adjusted to different business needs - it’s functionality is extendable to fully satisfy the requirements of small to mid-sized retailers.
 Browse the Community Store to find plugins you need.

 The larger-scale trade on Shopware, however, will require investments - and that’s where we hit platform’s main flaw - the price.
-Shopware isn’t designed for small budget businesses - the plans along with licensed plugins are expensive - the cheapest commercial version costs €1,295.00 (a one time fee).
-These prices are justified by the reliability and impressive performance, according to all the happy Shopware store runners, but if you don’t have many funds to invest right away - you’ll likely want to settle on some other platform.
+Shopware isn’t designed for small budget businesses - the plans along with licensed plugins are expensive, as the commercial versions operate on a subscription model.
+These prices are justified by the reliability and impressive performance, according to all the happy Shopware store runners, but if you don’t have many funds to invest right away - you’ll likely want to settle on some other platform, like Shopify.

 Design